Michael Weiß (politician): Biography

 He was born in Medgyes as the son of mayor Johannes Weiß and his wife, Gertrude Wolf, both of whom would die of the plague in 1586.
 He went to the local elementary school, then, in 1583, aged 14, he attended the courses of the Jesuit school of Kolozsvár (German: Klausenburg, today Cluj-Napoca, Romania).
-During the two years spent there, Weiß learned Hungarian, and progressed enough as to be able to write poems in this language.
+During the two years spent there, Weiß learned Hungarian and progressed enough as to be able to write poems in this language.

-Shortly, he began his political career, as secretary of Count Ferdinand von Hardek, and then by working for the Hungarian chancellor office in Prague.
+Shortly, he began his political career as secretary of Count Ferdinand von Hardeck (Ferdinand Graf zu Hardegg, or Hardeck), the imperial commander of Szathmár, and then by working for the Hungarian chancellor office in Prague.
 He was noticed by Emperor Rudolf II, who ennobled him in 1589, at age 20.

-In 1590, he returned to Transylvania.
-He was chosen in the Assembly of the one hundred in 1591, then in 1594, as representative of Brassó in the Transylvanian Diet (the political and constitutional organ of the principality) and in the Senate, in 1600.
+In 1590 he returned to Transylvania.
+He became a member of the Assembly of the one hundred in 1591, and in 1594 was chosen to represent Brassó in the Transylvanian Diet (the political and constitutional organ of the principality).
+In 1600 he became a member of the city Senate.
 As representative and senator of Brassó, the voivodes István Bocskay, Sigismund Rákóczi and those of the Báthory family sent Weiß in several diplomatic missions, including to domnitor Radu Șerban of Wallachia.

 Michael Weiss described Șerban as being "wealthy, cunning, and very skilled in the craft of war".
-In 1606, the Wallachian prince invited him to take part in several hunting and fishing trips, for two weeks.
-During this time, it appears they have discussed political issues of common interest, the results of which will be seen five years later.
+In 1606, the Wallachian prince invited him to take part in several hunting and fishing trips for two weeks.
+During this time it appears they have discussed political issues of common interest, the results of which will be seen five years later.

 When Gabriel Báthory wanted to subdue Brassó, Weiss led the resistance fight, having as ally Șerban.
 On October 16, 1612, a battle took place at Barcaföldvár, in which the Brassó army was defeated.
 Weiss was caught and killed.
-He was beheaded, and his head was taken to Gabriel Báthory, in Nagyszeben (German: Hermannstadt, today Sibiu, Romania), as proof of victory.
+He was beheaded and his head was taken to Nagyszeben (German: Hermannstadt, today Sibiu, Romania) and presented to Gabriel Báthory as proof of victory.